GGC-STaRS/GGC-STaRS.github.io/submissions.md

 #### * Faculty/Student Activity Submission
 Please make sure that ONLY 1 member (faculty or student) of the student group, club, or organization completes the registration. <br/>
-Register your activity [using this google form] (https://forms.gle/WSq4QG8gyEXdr6u99) by March 3rd.
+Register your activity <a href="https://forms.gle/WSq4QG8gyEXdr6u99"> using this google form </a> by March 3rd.

 #### * Judging Volunteers
 SST Faculty, please help us judging the posters by [completing this form] (https://forms.gle/7k9ojqU2wrimASQL9)